Freelancers Union

 Freelancers Union is a nonprofit organization based in New York City that provides advocacy, programming and curated insurance benefits for freelancers through partnerships.
 The organization dessiminates information through monthly meetings.
 Rafael Espinal became executive director and president in January 2020.

 The Freelancers Union is not a trade union nor is it associated with one.

 Membership

 As of 2013, more than half of the 500,000 nationwide members lived in New York State.
 They included freelancers, consultants, independent contractors, temps, part-timers, contingent employees, and those who were otherwise self-employed.
 This segment of workers makes up one-third of the American workforce.
 Nearly 25,000 people have purchased insurance through the organization's former Freelancers Insurance Company.

+Note: The use of "members" is not accurate as the Freelancers Union does not collect membership dues, but is free to join.
+Without dues, there is no membership list.
+It can not be ascertained outside of the Freelancers Union site that the nonprofit has any official members.